 Ever notice how the house the participants choose is almost always EMPTY when they walk through it on the show for that “first time” and the other two are still furnished?
 That is because they have already closed on the home they “choose” and just haven’t moved into it yet.
 The other two “non-chosen” properties are comparable homes found by the participant’s realtor just for purposes of the show.

 Another thing I get a lot of e-mails about is Suzanne Whang’s absence.
-Have you missed her?
-I told you what happened to her in this post.
+Read what she’s up to here.